STOP HANDGUN VIOLENCE

-The Longest Billboard in America
+The Biggest Living Billboard in America

 CLIENT: Stop Handgun Violence